jhpyle/docassemble/_docs/objects.md

   `applicant`, returns `applicants` or `applicant` depending on the number of elements in the list.
 * <a name="DAList.number"></a>`number()` - returns the total number of
-  elements in the list, with the side effect of checking on the value of the `gathered` attribute, which might trigger questions that ask for all of the elements of the list to be populated.
+  elements in the list.
+If necessary it will trigger questions that ask for all of the elements of the list to be populated.
 * <a name="DAList.number_as_word"></a>`number_as_word()` - same as
   `number()`, except that the [`nice_number()`] function is applied to